poirazis/bb-component-SuperButton/README.md

-# Bb-coomponent-SuperActionButton
+# Bb-component-SuperButton
 This is a readme for your new Budibase plugin.

 # Description
-An Action Button component for Budibase.
-Works with Super Action Button Group component.
+A Button component for Budibase

 Find out more about [Budibase](https://github.com/Budibase/budibase).